 No ads + Lifetime Updates for just $9.99!

 I'll even include my Keto Simplified Guide (exactly how I follow Keto) + Sample Meal Plans as well!

 The only fats I would look into avoiding are vegetable oils like canola and corn.
 These oils are inflammatory and there are much tastier options (like bacon grease, butter and coconut oil).

 On Keto, you will likely drink more water since it is dispelled so quickly.
 When this happens, electrolytes are excreted through your urine and it’s VERY important to replenish them.
 Use broth and liberally salt your food (even your water if you like).

 3. Too many changes at once

 This one is very important.
-Remember, you are a human.
-Changing from a lifestyle of processed junk and no exercise to a completely keto and active lifestyle are opposite ends of the extremes.
+Remember, you are human.
+Changing from a lifestyle of processed junk and no exercise to a completely Keto and active lifestyle are opposite ends of the extremes.
 Choose one or the other to focus on first.
 You don’t want to get burnt out in such a small amount of time.

 4. Not giving fat adaption the time it takes